cmaddux/js_interactive_2018/eks/README.md

 ### Kubectl

-If you can run `kubectl --version` from the command line, you're good to go.
+If you can run `kubectl version` from the command line, you're good to go.
 Otherwise, follow [this guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install kubectl for your OS and preference.

 ## Creating the cluster

-1. Confirm terraform good to go (`terraform --version`)
-2. Initialize terraform (`cd eks && terraform init`)
+1. Initialize terraform (`cd eks && terraform init`)
-3. Plan (`cd eks && terraform plan`) and provide required variables
+2. Plan (`cd eks && terraform plan`) and provide required variables
-4. Apply (`cd eks && terraform apply`) and provide required variables
+3. Apply (`cd eks && terraform apply`) and provide required variables

 ## Connecting to the cluster

 1. Use the AWS CLI to update kubeconfig for cluster (`aws eks update-kubeconfig --name [CLUSTER NAME]`)
+    - The cluster name is defined [here](./variables.tf)
+    - **Note: update-kubeconfig is relatively new to AWS CLI.
+If you run into issues, make sure you have the most recent version (>= 1.16.27)**
-2. Make sure to switch to the EKS cluster context `kubectl config use-context [CONTEXT NAME]`
+2. This should automatically switch you to EKS context, to confirn use `kubectl config current-context`
-    1. To view all available contexts, use `kubectl config get-contexts`
+    - If need to switch, view all available contexts with `kubectl config get-contexts`
+    - Switch to the EKS cluster context with `kubectl config use-context [CONTEXT NAME]`
-3. Make sure OK `kubectl cluster-info`
+3. Make sure OK `kubectl cluster-info` and `kubectl get all`.
+This should show a single kuberentes service (which is your master).

 ## Allowing the cluster to claim worker nodes

-1. Create config map (`terraform ouput config-map-aws-auth > config-map-aws-auth.yaml`)
+1. Create config map (`terraform ouput config-map-aws-auth > config-map-aws-auth.yaml`).
-2. Apply config map (`kubectl apply -f config-map-aws-auth.yaml`)
+2. Apply config map (`kubectl apply -f config-map-aws-auth.yaml`).
-3. Make sure nodes join the cluster (`kubectl get nodes --watch`)
+3. Make sure nodes join the cluster (`kubectl get nodes --watch`).
+Wait for two nodes to show 'Ready'.

 ## Deploy app